7,080,000 pageviews

 In 2016, after the deaths of 23 tiger cubs at the Wynnewood Animal Park, PETA members rescued 39 abused tigers, two bears and two baboons from the zoo.
 The place was still not shut down.

-Carole Baskin, an animal rights activist and owner of Big Cat Rescue, a 69-acre animal sanctuary in Tampa, Florida, had also been trying to put Maldonado-Passage out of the big cat breeding and petting zoo business.
-She sued Maldonado-Passage for his unauthorized use of her Big Cat Rescue's trademark, and in 2016, won a million-dollar civil judgment against him.
+Carole Baskin, an animal rights activist and owner of Big Cat Rescue, a 69-acre animal sanctuary in Tampa, Florida had tried to put Maldonado-Passage out of the big cat breeding and petting zoo business.
+She sued Maldonado-Passage for his unauthorized use of her Big Cat Rescue's trademark and in 2016 won a million-dollar civil judgment against him.

 The Maldonado-Passage murder-for-hire trial got underway on March 25, 2019.
 After six days of testimony in which the defendant took the stand and claimed that he hadn't been serious when he solicited Carole Baskin's murder, the jury found him guilty as charged.